inasafe/inasafe-doc/docs/source/training/socialisation/run_other_hazards.rst

 In QGIS, turn off the **Buildings** and **estimated buildings affected** (the layers generated from |project_name| analysis and turn ON the population layer).
 Because we want to look at the number people who might be killed or displaced in a specific area, we also need to turn ON **the Village** layer in QGIS.
 This layer will be used as an aggregation layer that can show us the result for each administrative area.
-If you forget the steps needed to define a layer as an aggregation, please refer to the `Run Intermediate InaSAFE <http://docs.inasafe.org/en/training/socialisation/run_intermediate_inasafe.html/>`__
+If you forget the steps needed to define a layer as an aggregation, please refer to the :ref:`Run Intermediate InaSAFE. <run_intermediate_inasafe>`

 Confirm that the |project_name| panel on the right side is set to query how many people might die or be displaced :